 In your continued education you may encounter ArcGIS which is a commercial GIS software.
-QGIS is freeware and always available to you.
-The way you process data in detail may vary but general GIS principles are the same.
+QGIS is freeware and always available to you and therefore a useful software to have in your toolbox.
+The way you process data may vary in detail between the two but general GIS principles are the same.
 I suggest you always keep your eyes on Open Source software since such software is built by the community that uses it.

 Note that you can install QGIS on all platforms, Linux, Macintosh and Windows.
 You can also keep several versions installed at the same time.
-QGIS maintains what they call a 'long term release' (3.10.10 at the time of writing) at the same time as their 'latest release' (3.14.16 at the time of writing).
+QGIS maintains what they call a 'long term release' (3.16.13 at the time of writing) at the same time as their 'latest release' (3.22.0 at the time of writing).
 The long term version should be very stable whereas the latest version may include novel solutions but not be stable under all circumstances.
 I would recommend that you start with the stable version and install the new version if you think you need it.
 I can only add that I have so far never experienced problems with the latest release versions.
 The versions are similar but availability of plug-ins may vary.